Sakaria-Qcorp/Note-Taker-App/README.md

-# Project Name: Note Taker App
+Note Taker App

   ## Description
-   create an application called Note Taker that can be used to write,save and delete notes
+   An application that can be used to write and save notes.
+This application is using Express.js and saves and retrieves note data from a JSON file.
+The application is launched on Heroku server.

   ## author
   Sakaria Ahmed